Is Voluntary Repossession Bad for Your Credit?

 Sometimes a car is repossessed before you can surrender your vehicle and a court enters a deficiency judgment against you.
 Unfortunately, now you have a judgment lien against your home.
 Filing for bankruptcy might be able to provide you some relief.
 Under certain circumstances, a debtor can “avoid” a lien in both Chapter 7 and Chapter 13.

 A judgment lien attaches to and is secured by your home.
-For example, your home is worth $250,000 and your mortgage balance is $230,000.
+For example, suppose your home is worth $250,000 and your mortgage balance is $230,000.
 When you sell your home, you will have to pay off your mortgage balance.
-If you have a $20,000 judgment lien from a Pennsylvania court order, you will also have to pay the $20,000 out of the proceeds from the sale of your property.
+If you have a $20,000 judgment lien from a Pennsylvania court order because of a deficiency judgment made in a repression case, you will also have to pay the $20,000 out of the proceeds from the sale of your property.
 This could significantly reduce your profits from the sale of your home.

-A Pennsylvania homeowner, using the federal exemptions, can protect $25,150 of the equity in their home.
+A Pennsylvania homeowner, using federal exemptions, can protect $25,150 of the equity in their home.
 Continuing the example above, your house is worth $250,000 and your mortgage is $230,000, leaving you $20,000 in equity.
 The federal exemption allows you to protect the $25,150.
 Therefore, there is no free equity for the judgment lien to attach.
-If this is the situation, the judgment lien would impair your exemption and be eligible to be avoided.
+If this is the situation, the judgment lien would impair your exemption and could be avoided.
 However, if your mortgage was only $100,000, then there would be sufficient equity available for the judgment lien and you would not be permitted to avoid it.
 In either situation, a creditor has the right to oppose the motion and challenge the value of your property.
-At Young, Marr, Mallis & Associates, our attorneys will thoroughly examine any judgment liens against you and determine whether they might be able to be handled in a bankruptcy.

 Pennsylvania Bankruptcy Attorneys Offering Free Consultations